 The introduction of moving pictures began to change the face of vaudeville.
-They were low priced and could run all day long.
+They were low-priced and could run all day long.
 The first public showing of movies projected on a screen took place at Koster and Bial’s Music Hall in 1896.
-Lured by greater salaries and easier working conditions, many early film and old time radio performers, such as W. C. Fields, Buster Keaton, the Marx Brothers, Edgar Bergen, and Jack Benny, used the prominence they gained in live performance to vault into movies.
+Lured by greater salaries and easier working conditions, many early film and old-time radio performers, such as W. C. Fields, Buster Keaton, the Marx Brothers, Edgar Bergen, and Jack Benny, used the prominence they gained in live performances to vault into movies.
 (By doing this, they often exhausted in a few moments of screen time the novelty of an act that might have kept them on tour for years.)
-Other vaudevillians who helped vaudeville’s decline include: The Three Stooges, Abbott and Costello, Kate Smith, Bob Hope, Judy Garland, and Rose Marie, who used vaudeville as a launch pad for movie careers.
+Other vaudevillians who helped vaudeville’s decline include The Three Stooges, Abbott and Costello, Kate Smith, Bob Hope, Judy Garland, and Rose Marie, who used vaudeville as a launch pad for movie careers.

 Koster & Bial